Preserving Angles Improves Feature Distillation: Introduction

-\begin{itemize} \item Present \textbf{Teacher in the Middle (TinTeM)}, an approach for distilling Vision Transformer foundation models that learns an approximately orthogonal mapping from the latent space of the teacher to the student, that preserves the distances between images within this latent space. \item Demonstrate that \textbf{TinTeM produces a more faithful student model}, that better replicates the performance of the teacher across a range of metrics including robustness, generalisability and out-of-distribution detection. \item Show that \textbf{TinTeM can be used to train specialised models} that have improved performance on a particular vision task, but retain foundation model properties such as improved generalisability and out-of-distribution detection performance. \end{itemize}
+\begin{itemize} \item present CosPress, an approach for distilling ViT foundation models that learns a mapping from the latent space of the teacher to the student that preserves cosine similarities and allows direct optimisation of the student model; \item demonstrate that CosPress \textit{produces a more faithful student model}, better replicating the performance of the teacher across a range of metrics including robustness, generalisability and out-of-distribution detection; and \item show that CosPress \textit{can be used to train specialised models} with improved performance on a particular vision task, while retaining foundation model properties such as improved generalisability and out-of-distribution detection performance. \end{itemize}